Fleetwood tips Europe upset in Ryder Cup

 HONG KONG: Tommy Fleetwood on Thursday said home advantage could help Europe upset the United States in this month’s Ryder Cup, insisting the hosts won’t be intimidated by the likes of Tiger Woods and Phil Mickelson.

-“But I think at the same time Europe has too.
-I honestly think it could be one of the best Ryder Cups ever...
-I fancy our chances, I really do.”

-Fleetwood, one of the big names at the November 22-25 Hong Kong Open, also spoke in support of the city’s colonial-era Fanling course, which is under threat of development.“I think it would be something horrible to happen to a golf course that’s got so much history,” he said.
+Fleetwood, one of the big names at the November 22-25 Hong Kong Open, also spoke in support of the city’s colonial-era Fanling course, which is under threat of development.

 HONG KONG: Tommy Fleetwood on Thursday said home advantage could help Europe upset the United States in this month’s Ryder Cup, insisting the hosts won’t be intimidated by the likes of Tiger Woods and Phil Mickelson.

-“But I think at the same time Europe has too.
-I honestly think it could be one of the best Ryder Cups ever...
-I fancy our chances, I really do.”

-Fleetwood, one of the big names at the November 22-25 Hong Kong Open, also spoke in support of the city’s colonial-era Fanling course, which is under threat of development.“I think it would be something horrible to happen to a golf course that’s got so much history,” he said.
+Fleetwood, one of the big names at the November 22-25 Hong Kong Open, also spoke in support of the city’s colonial-era Fanling course, which is under threat of development.

 Comments